BraedenSilver/ieee-txst-collaboration-site/README.md

 # IEEE TXST Computer Society — Collaborative Roster

-This repository powers the live roster that showcases everyone who participates in the IEEE TXST Computer Society collaborative workshop.
-Each student adds their own information by creating a small JSON file (a plain-text file that follows a simple structure).
-Once the file is approved, the live site updates to include the new entry.
-The exercise also gives you hands-on practice with Git version control, showing how teams coordinate changes without overwriting each other’s work.

 The README below explains everything in plain language, so even if you have never used GitHub before you can still follow along.

 ---